gliu2k/HANA_APP/README.md

 **Figure 6 – Real-Time Stock of Material “000000000211110095” with the store GPS Information**

 ## 1.5.
 Create HANA procedure for spatial data calculation
-We need to know the stores which have the stock and located within the distance from certain position.
-In the first step of the procedure we access the calculation view created in **step 4** to get the all the stores that have the material in stock.
+We need to know the stores which have stock and located within the distance from certain position.
+In the first step of the procedures we access the calculation view created in **step 4** to get the all the stores that have the material in stock.
 Second, we call the HANA spatial functions “ST_POINT”, “POINT” and “ST_DISTANCE” to filter out those within the distance.

 The below statement is to calculate the distance between the input position (v_lng and v_lat) and the GPS locations of all selected stores.